 Testers need to understand and analyze the data they gather from doing all the testing.
 They are not just supposed to find bugs and errors, they are supposed to analyze each and every result that they get after testing.
 If someone says that I cannot reproduce a bug again, that means that they are not good with analyzing the data when they were doing the testing for the first time.
 If a bug occurs, it will definitely pop up again.

-Automation testing is all about analyzing the data.
+Test automation is all about analyzing the data.
 Writing test cases for the whole product is very easy, analyzing the data received from all the automation testing is the real job.
 So a software tester should know how to analyze the data while doing either manual or automation testing.

 All the testing will go to waste if the software tester will not report the bugs in a proper way.
 Reporting all the bugs in a very clear and precise way is an important job of a software tester.
 For this, defects management tools are of great help.
 They can log all the bugs that they found in a day, add details about the bug like a short description, steps to reproduce, priority, etc. They can then assign it to the relevant person so that they should always know that a bug is reported.
 You can also send a short summary of your day about what functionality you tested and how many bugs you found.
 So that the team can have a quick report and should know that they have to fix bugs.